 On January 26, 2021, the Company entered into a Loan Agreement and Secured Promissory Note (the "Promissory Note") with MNK.
 MNK is currently an affiliate of the Company and certain of the Company's directors and executive officers are also directors and executive officers of MNK.
 Pursuant to the Initial Promissory Note, the Company advanced a cash loan of \$5,000 to MNK for MNK to pay its dividends tax liability arising from the Reorganization Transactions under the South African Income Tax Act, 1962 (Act No. 58 of 1962), as amended (the "South African Income Tax Act").
 On February 22, 2021 and December, 22, 2021, the Company and MNK amended and restated the Promissory Note (together, the "Amended Promissory Note") to increase the principal amount of the loan to a total of \$8,940, in the aggregate, in accordance with the Company's obligations set forth in the Transaction Implementation Agreement entered into by and among the Company, MNK and the other party thereto, dated November 6, 2020, and amended on January 14, 2021.
-The terms of the Amended Promissory Note provide the Company a security interest over 800,000 shares of the Company and require MNK to use the proceeds of any such sale of the shares to repay the Amended Promissory Note.
-The Amended Promissory Note also has default provisions where MNK can deliver any unsold shares of the Company back to the Company to satisfy repayment of the note.
+The terms of the Amended Promissory Note provide the Company a security interest of 800,000 shares of the Company owned by MNK and require MNK to use the proceeds of any sale of such shares to repay the Amended Promissory Note.
+The Amended Promissory Note also includes default provisions in which MNK may deliver any unsold shares of the Company back to Montauk Renewables to satisfy repayment of the note, subject to compliance with the laws and regulations of South Africa.
 The Amended Promissory Note matures on December 31, 2022.

-Under applicable guidance for variable interest entities in ASC 810, "Consolidation," the Company determined that MNK is a variable interest entity.
+Under applicable guidance for variable interest entities in ASC 810, Consolidation, the Company determined that MNK is a variable interest entity.
 The Company concluded that it is not the primary beneficiary of the variable interest entity, as the Company does not have a controlling financial interest and does not have the power to direct the activities that most significantly impact the economic performance of MNK.
 Accordingly, the Company concluded that presentation of the Amended Promissory Note as a related party receivable remains appropriate.